Laboral Kutxa: Ipar Kutxa

-It begun as Caja Rural Provincial de Vizcaya, in 1965, and was founded mainly by two co-operatives, the dairy co-op Beyena (that literally means "the one of the cows" in Basque) and Uteco, a farmers co-operative.
+It began as Caja Rural Provincial de Vizcaya, in 1965, and was founded mainly by two co-operatives, the dairy co-op Beyena (that literally means "the one of the cows" in Basque) and Uteco, a farmers co-operative.
 In 1980 the union changed names to Caja Rural Provincial de Vizcaya, Sdad.
 Coop.
 Cto.
-Ltda and six years later, after avoiding bankruptcy thanks to the intervention of the Bank of Spain it became Caja Rural Vasca (or Baserritarren Kutxa in Basque) and begun to grow outside Biscay.
+Ltda and six years later, after avoiding bankruptcy thanks to the intervention of the Bank of Spain it became Caja Rural Vasca (or Baserritarren Kutxa in Basque) and began to grow outside Biscay.

 En 1997, it slightly changed names again to become Caja Rural Vasca, S. Coop. de Crédito and failed a hostile takeover of Bankoa Crédit Agricole.
 In 2003, it opened its first offices in Gipuzkoa and officially became Ipar Kutxa ("union of the North" in basque).

 When it merged with Caja Laboral, Ipar Kutxa had 3.967 million in assets, 87 offices (mainly in Biscay and Alava), 175,000 clients and 397 workers (fuente).

-The merging process
+2012 merger process

 In March 2012, Caja Laboral and Ipar Kutxa announced the beginning of formal conversations to its merging.
 They aimed to "strengthen a financial institution of social economy, that would provide services in its current market based on an alternative model to the one resulting in Spain as a result of the banking process of credit unions".
 The merged company would be the first credit union and the third largest financial institution in the Basque Country (after Kutxabank and BBVA).
 It would also make the second biggest credit union in Spain, with 750,000 clients in the Basque Country, 110,000 in Navarre and more than 1,300,000 total.

 The merging was a gradual process.
 Between March and November 2012 all operations between companies were made free of charge for clients, IT services became one and older workers were offered early retirement.
 The merging was completed the first of November but resulting union kept the name Caja Laboral – Euskadiko Kutxa until June 2013, when it announced its new brand, Laboral Kutxa.